sagemath/trac_to_gh/Issue 5155.md

 # Issue 5155: Sage 3.3.a3: fix doctests that want write access to $SAGE_LOCAL

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5155

 Original creator: mabshoff